XiangruL/Operating-Systems/README.md

 - Design region table structure
 - Read `main.c`.
 Where should you put your `coremap_init()` function?
   - There is a paradox, `kmalloc` needs coremap, and `coremap_init()` needs ram to allocate some pages for it
   - There are two common ways to do.
-First is using someway like `ram_steal()` in `coremap_init()`, and calling `coremap_init()` before the very first `kmalloc` usage.
+First is writing some methods like `ram_steal()` in `coremap_init()`, and calling `coremap_init()` before the very first `kmalloc` usage.
 Second is using another version of `kmalloc` for all kmalloc before `coremap_init()`

 ### Coremap

-- Coremap looks like a reverse page table, each entry uses physical page number as its index, and it maps to certain process's page table entry
+- Coremap looks like a reversed page table, each entry uses physical page number as its index, and it maps to certain process's page table entry
 - coremap init: We choose put this function right after `ram_bootstrap()`
 - alloc_kpages/ free_kpages: need consider some synchronization situations
   - Imitate `dumbvm.c` and use spinlock is okay.
 If you wanna change it to lock or other synchronization primitives, you need pay attention to `t_in_interrupt` status
 - Dumb version of `addrsapce.c` and `vm_fault()` still work well in this stage
+- Notes: if you use lock rather than spinlock for coremap in your design, you need pay attention to `lock_create`.
+When kernel creates this coremap lock in `vm_bootstrap()`,there is kmalloc, for instance `kstrdup`, used in `lock_create()`.
+It will lead kernel go to `alloc_kpages()` straightly, which will cause error.
+One common solution is using a boolean value to record whether this coremap lock is created

 ### Pagetables

-- as_create/define_stack/difine_region: get called by fork, execv or loadelf
+- as_create/define_stack/difine_region: get called by fork, execv or loadelf, not hard
 - as_destroy: free all pages still exist in process's page table and this should hold either coremap lock or page table lock, which depends on your design
-- as_copy: copy every attribute in your addrspace structure, this should also hold a lock since old addrspace may be changed by `swapout` at the same time
+- as_copy: copy every element in your addrspace structure, this should also hold a lock since old addrspace may be changed by `swapout` at the same time
 - vm_fault: use many KASSERTs helps a lot, and still need to consider synchronization problems
 - sys_sbrk: notice if heap shrinks, all heap pages on the outside of new heap should be destroyed